Intermodalics/pickit-docs/docs/hardware/processor/pickit-processor-three.rst

 .. image:: /assets/images/hardware/processor-three.jpg

-The Pickit processor 3.0 is 77% lighter, more compact (1U rack mount instead of 2U), more robust, and less noisy compared to the :ref:`pickit-processor-two`.
+The Pickit processor 3.0 is 77% lighter, more compact (1U rack mount instead of 2U), more rugged, and less noisy compared to the :ref:`pickit-processor-two`.

-Additionally, its 12V DC-in power supply is a separate adapter, so the processor can be optionally mounted on an Autonomous Ground Vehicle (AGV), and not require to be powered from an AC power input like a wall socket.
+Additionally, its 12V DC-in power supply is a separate adapter, so the processor can be optionally mounted on an Autonomous Ground Vehicle (AGV), and does not require to be powered from an AC power input like a wall socket.

 Technical specifications
 ------------------------